 Both the styles and color options for ceiling tiles are amazing.
 I love that there are vintage looking styles, which seemed fitting in our kitchen, but there are also more contemporary styles available too.
 And the colors!
-Gorgeous different metal finishes, and ones you can paint yourself, wood finishes… so many options it really is inspiring. (click here for all the choices of the brand we bought for our kitchen)
+Gorgeous different metal finishes, and ones you can paint yourself, wood finishes… so many options it really is inspiring. (click here for several lovely faux tin ceiling tile choices!)

 7. The details